henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 Given the time-based attestation scheme, the freshness property of TUDA is equivalent to that of bi-directional challenge response attestation, if the point-in-time of attestation lies between:

 * the transmission of a TUDA time-synchronization token, and
-* the typical round-trip time between the Verifier and the Attestor.
+* the typical round-trip time between the Verifier and the Attester.

-The accuracy [FIXME IEEE PTP terminology ref] of this time-frame is defined by two factors:
+The accuracy of this time-frame is defined by two factors:

-* the time-synchronization between the Attestor and the TSA.
+* the time-synchronization between the Attester and the TSA.
 The time between the two tickstamps acquired via the hardware RoT define the scope of the maximum drift ("left" and "right" in respect to the timeline) to the TSA timestamp, and
 * the drift of clocks included in the hardware RoT.

 Since the conveyance of TUDA evidence does not rely upon a Verifier provided value (i.e. the nonce), the security guarantees of the protocol only incorporate the TSA and the hardware RoT.
 In consequence, TUDA evidence can even serve as proof of integrity in audit logs with precise point-in-time guarantees, in contrast to classical attestations.